 3. Previous Work Experience

-If you did some work experience in Year 10, maybe had a summer holiday job or even have you own little side hustle, then now is the time to write it down!
+If you did some work experience in Year 10, maybe had a summer holiday job or even have you own little side hustle, then now is the time to write it down in your first resume!

 Make sure you mention the business’ name, what your position title was and the start and end date.